exasol/project-keeper/doc/developer_guide/developer_guide.md

     mvn com.exasol:project-keeper-maven-plugin:fix --projects .
     ```

-This updates Project Keeper maven modules with the new Project Keeper version and generate the changelog with dependency updates.
+This updates Project Keeper maven modules with the new Project Keeper version and generates the changelog with dependency updates.

 ## Running Manual Tests To Examine a Specific Project